-With the big Mega Millions Lottery reaching a record-breaking jackpot this week, I thought I would write a post on winning.
+With the big Mega Millions Lottery reaching a record-breaking jackpot this week, I thought I would write a post on innovation and winning streaks.
 Does it contain the winning lottery numbers?
 Of course not.
 We have those under lock and key.

 But losers get the cold shoulder, don’t get into the trendy nightclub, and seem to fall into a spiral of doom.
 People don’t want to be associated with losers, who also tend to be in a bad mood.
 They don’t want to be dragged down by them or be associated with them.